typotheque/text-shaping/document.md

 In a certain analysis, when all the identified productive signs have been stripped away from an akshar, the leftover is a base, either _atomic_ (encoded atomically as a single character) or _complex_ (encoded complexly as a character sequence).
 Generally, a complex consonantal base is encoded with conjoiner joining a sequence of basic consonant letters.

 Complex bases are formed either in `akhn` or `cjct`, the OTL GSUB features for _akhands_ and _conjunct forms_, respectively.
-As `akhn` presecdes the features for forming complex signs, while `cjct` is after those, where to form a specific complex base depends on its desired shaping priority and whether the complex base is expected to have its own conjoining forms.
+As `akhn` precedes the features for forming complex signs, while `cjct` is after those, where to form a specific complex base depends on its desired shaping priority and whether the complex base is expected to have its own conjoining forms.

 #### Vowel sign-conjoined complex bases